almestre/hosynet/README.md

 # hosynet
-R functions for the analysis of symbiont-host interaction networks
+Matlab, Python and R tools for the analysis of symbiont-host interaction networks